Search

 Understand and practice emergency procedures so that you know what to do if it becomes necessary.

-• Ensure that eyewash and emergency shower are readily available in the immediate work area.
+• Ensure that an eyewash and emergency shower are readily available in the immediate work area.
 These devices must be tested regularly.

 • In the event of a spill or leak, immediately put on an escape-type respirator, if required, and exit the area.